 Rear Admiral Upper Half (O-8)

 A Rear Admiral Upper Half holds two stars.
 The RADM is responsible for commanding an Amphibious Group, Carrier-Cruiser Group, Carrier, or Expeditionary Strike Group.
 They may also work as deputies to larger commands.

 A Vice Admiral holds three stars.
 The VADM commands fleets and may act as deputy for regional commands.

 An Admiral holds four stars and is the most senior Flag Rank.
 An Admiral can serve as Commander of Regional Commands, Joint Commands, Chairman of the Joint Chiefs Staff, and Chief of Naval Operations.

-Now you know Navy Corps Rank is a military rank that can be achieved by enlisting in the Navy and completing at least eight years of service or being appointed from another Navy-affiliated organization like the Naval Academy.
-This article has explored Navy Corps Rank requirements and benefits to help you make an informed decision about whether it’s worth joining!
+You now know that Navy Corps Rank is a military rank obtained by joining the Navy and serving for at least eight years, or by being appointed by another Navy-affiliated organization like the Naval Academy.
+This article has looked at the qualifications and benefits of the Navy Corps Rank to help you decide if it’s worth it to join!

-Well, hope you’ve already found the rank you dream to.
-Now, let’s take our comprehensive ASVAB practice test 2021 and make your dream comes true!
+So, I hope you’ve already found the rank you desire.
+Let’s get started with our ASVAB practice test 2022 and make your goal a reality!

 Pictorial History Of US Navy Uniforms From 1776 To 1967

 Follow this article to find out the pictorial history of US Navy uniforms from 1776 to 1976 and beneficial information about US Navy uniforms as well!